mathews225/OctoPrint-Enclosure2/README.md

 * Heater

-For heating my enclosure I got a $15 lasko inside my enclosure.
+For heating my enclosure2 I got a $15 lasko inside my enclosure2.
 I opened it and added a relay to the mains wire.
 If you’re uncomfortable soldering or dealing with high voltage, please check out the [PowerSwitch Tail II](http://www.powerswitchtail.com/Pages/default.aspx) .
 The PowerSwitch Tail II is fully enclosed, making it a lot safer.

 **CAUTION: VOLTAGE ON MAINS WIRE CAN KILL YOU, ONLY ATTEMPT TO DO THIS IF YOU KNOW WHAT YOU ARE DOING, AND DO AT YOUR OWN RISK**